Bene Factum publishing

 Brummell invented a new paradigm of courtesy, wit, independence and elegance to lord it over the aristocrats of England.
 Dukes and princes trembled at the censure of this man whose ancestors had been servants.
 ‘Call that thing a coat?’ he said to the Duke of Bedford, and the richest lord in Britain slunk away to dispose of it.
 Brummell’s own style was radically simple: a few colours (blue, buff and white mostly), pristine white linen, a perfectly cut coat, no jewellery, no perfume.
 His was a revolution as great as the French Revolution that preceded it.

 Brummell died in exile, forgotten and impoverished – the best Dandies often die in debt.
 But his image lived on, to haunt and inspire generations around the world, from the boulevards of Paris and St Petersburg in the 1830s to the studios of Hollywood a century later.
-Byron, Disraeli, Bulwer Lytton, Pushkin, Chopin, Delacroix, Balzac, Baudelaire, Wilde, Proust, Boni de Castellane, Hugo von Hofmannstahl, Max Beerbohm, Noel Coward, Cary Grant, Fred Astaire, Vladimir Nabokov, Mikhael Bulgakov, Evelyn Waugh, Scott Fitzgerald, Tom Wolfe, Sebastian Horsley – all were bedazzled by the image of the Dandy.
+Byron, Disraeli, Bulwer Lytton, Pushkin, Delacroix, Balzac, Baudelaire, Wilde, Proust, Boni de Castellane, Hugo von Hofmannstahl, Max Beerbohm, Noel Coward, Cary Grant, Fred Astaire, Vladimir Nabokov, Mikhael Bulgakov, Evelyn Waugh, Scott Fitzgerald, Tom Wolfe, Sebastian Horsley – all were in thrall to the idea of dandyism.

-The image has taken many forms, from Brummell’s classic severity to the outlandish clothes of Barbey d’Aurevilly, the first man actually to write on dandyism.
-Few have been more colourful than the yellow, green or purple suits – all worn with highly polished shoes and immaculate ties – of the Sapeurs, the ‘Gentlemen of Bacongo’.
-Their recent emergence on the banks of the Congo, in one of the world’s poorest areas and most inhospitable climates (for a Dandy), reawakens the ‘heroism of modern of life’ for which Baudelaire long ago called.
-And the call has been taken up in England again by The Chaps, who confront the loutishness of the age with a wit and elegance that seemed to have vanished from the earth.
+Dandyism has taken many forms, from Brummell’s classic severity to the outlandish clothes of Barbey d’Aurevilly, the first man actually to write on dandyism.
+Few incarnations have been more colourful than the yellow, green or purple suits – worn with highly polished shoes and immaculate ties – of the Sapeurs, the ‘Gentlemen of Bacongo’.
+Their recent emergence on the banks of the Congo in one of the world’s poorest areas reawakens the ‘heroism of modern of life’ for which Baudelaire long ago called.
+And the call has been taken up in England again by The Chaps, who confront the loutishness of the age with a wit, courtesy and elegance that seemed to have vanished from the earth.

 The Dandy remains a paradox.
 Is he just a peacock, as his enemies allege?
 Or does his ‘eternal superiority’ – Baudelaire’s words – conceal a more intriguing enigma?